aliefauzan/Youtube-Summarizer-and-QnA/README.md

 1. Users enter one or more YouTube URLs in the input fields
 2. The application fetches video metadata and displays compact previews
-3. Users can customize output settings (format, style, etc.)
+3. Users can customize output settings (format, style, language, etc.)
 4. When the user clicks "Summarize Videos", the application:
    - Extracts video IDs from the URLs
    - Fetches video metadata and transcripts in parallel
-   - Sends the content to the Gemini API for summarization
+   - Sends the content to the Gemini API for summarization in the selected language
    - Analyzes the summaries for content relevance
    - Formats the output according to user preferences
-   - Allows downloading as PDF if that format is selected
+   - Allows downloading as PDF or DOCX if those formats are selected

 ### Question Answering Mode

 1. Users enter YouTube URLs and specific questions they want answered
-2. Users can select their preferred language (English or Indonesian)
+2. Users can select their preferred language
 3. Users can use predefined question templates or create custom questions
 4. Users can customize output settings (format, style, etc.)
 5. When the user clicks "Answer Questions", the application: